mejia-dev/capstone-time-tracker/Timetracker.md

 		* Change admin display for poll models.
 Will work on changing actual administration panel UI next.
 	* 3:45pm PST - 4pm PST
 		* Career Services meeting.
+	* 4pm PST - PST
+		* Trying to unravel the .gitignore file and see which parts are ignoring the admin directory.

 * 2024-03-19
 	* 7:45am PST - 9am PST